ParkOneCapital/nubly-research-modern-fintech-future/_sources/3-banking-book-non-interest-income.md

 #### Hypothetical Example:
 Embedded finance can increase non-interest income by:
-  - 10-15% through fee income growth
+  - 10-15% through fee income growth.
-  - 5-10% through diversified revenue streams
+  - 5-10% through diversified revenue streams.
-  - 5-7% through improved customer retention
+  - 5-7% through improved customer retention.

 By understanding the effects, developing strategic partnerships and investing in digital capabilities, banks can thrive in this evolving landscape.